markkerzner/talmudilluminated/doc/benefits.md

 * The art choice is done completely by a woman (my wife) and represent the breadth and depth of her knowledge of art acquired originally growing up in Saint Petersburg, Russia, and then continued through various means.

+### Promotion of peace

+* In many discussions, one must keep in mind multiple opposing points of view.
+By this practice, one learns how to understand others with whom one disagrees.
+* If there have to be arguments in the world, their share should better happen as friendly discussions rather than open physical confrontations.